A Comprehensive Guide to Microsoft SharePoint

 Now that you understand what SharePoint is, you’re probably wondering, ‘Can I use SharePoint as my intranet?’.

 In short – yes, you can.
-However, before you launch your project, there are a few points to note.
+However, before you launch your project, note a few points.

-The first thing is to consider what you’re looking to get out of your intranet.
-Consider what you need vs. what you don’t need, and what you want from an intranet vs. SharePoint.
+First, consider what you’re looking to get out of your intranet.
+Consider what you need vs. what you don’t and want from an intranet vs. SharePoint.
 For example, do you want something simple or are you a large organization that needs a multilingual intranet?
 You’ll want to assess the benefits of using a SharePoint intranet solution and ensure they outweigh any consequences of implementing the platform.

 Some organizations find that SharePoint is outside their budget.
 In contrast, others appreciate that they can leverage their existing Microsoft 365 investment and tools.